 The concept on the sell side of the market is just the opposite.
 In this scenario, when you are a seller, you will want to typically look first to the contract with a ceiling that is closest to the indicative index.
 This is done to trade with the best risk-to-reward profile.
 That said, there will be situations where you may find it more strategically attractive to take on a bit more risk and give the market some room, rather than simply trading the least expensive bracket.

 Whatever your trading style or strategy, it is always advisable when trading a contract that is new to you to spend some time in your demo account placing practice trades.
-If you have not done so yet, you can get your Nadex demo account here and try out strategies on Nadex Touch Brackets for yourself.
+If you have not done so yet, you can get your Nadex demo account here and try out strategies on Nadex Touch Bracket Contracts for yourself.

 What to read next: